 Minority Professional Leadership Development Program

 The Minority Professional Leadership Development (MPLD) program is a 12-month program designed for emerging minority leaders working in the child welfare field.
 The structured program includes hands-on experience, exposure to national experts, and mentorship opportunities.

 - A kick-off celebration and meeting in Washington, DC, that includes three days of intensive skill-building and networking.

-- Action research projects that fellows design and implement in their place of work to address issues related to adoption or guardianship.
+- Action research projects that fellows design and implement in their place of work to address issues related to adoption, guardianship, or kinship.
 Fellows will receive expert, individualized guidance to help them complete their projects.

 - Online structured courses in policy, practice, research, and transformational leadership.